Divisome: Assembly of the divisome

 The precise assembly process of the divisome is not well understood.
 It starts with the early proteins FtsZ and its membrane anchor FtsA, and the proteins ZipA, EzrA, and the Zaps (ZapA, ZapB, ZapC, ZapD) which promote FtsZ ring-formation.
 While FtsA and especially FtsZ are highly conserved among bacteria, ZipA, which is a second membrane anchor for FtsZ in gamma-proteobacteria, EzrA, and the Zap proteins are less well conserved and are missing in some species.
 After the early proteins, the FtsQLB subcomplex is added, followed by FtsI (transpeptidase), FtsW (transglycosylase), and FtsN.
 Both FtsI and FtsW are required for synthesis of the septal wall.
 FtsW is related to the putative elongation-specific transglycosylase RodA, another divisome protein.
 FtsN appears to have several functions: it stabilizes the divisome (at least when over-expressed), acts as a trigger for cytokinesis (via interactions with FtsI and FtsW), and activates FtsA mediated recruitment of FtsQLB through direct binding of FtsA.
 However, while FtsA, FtsQLB, FtsI and FtsW are widely conserved, FtsN is limited to Gram-negative organisms (such as E. coli) and hence is not universally required.

 The mitochondrial (eukaryotic) divisome

 A protein complex that orchestrates division of eukaryotic mitochondria has been called the "mitochondrial divisome".
 It is conceptually and operationally similar to the bacterial cell-division machinery but consists (mostly) of different proteins.
 However, there seem to be some conserved aspects, e.g. in the red alga Cyanidioschyzon merolae, a mitochondrial FtsZ protein partially constricts the organelle, which enables the dynamin homologue Dnm1 to assemble with the mitochondrion-dividing (MD) ring on the cytosolic face to induce fission.
+Dictyostelium discoideum also has two FtsZ homologs, FszA and FszB, that participate in mitochondrial fission in that organism.
 However, in many eukaryotes (including yeasts and animals), the divisome functions in the complete absence of the contractile FtsZ ring.